david-zvi/OOPCodingStyleVerifier/README.md

     a.
 Enable File -> Settings -> Editor -> Code Style -> Java -> Tabs and Indents -> Use tab character

     b.
 Disable File -> Settings -> Editor -> Code Style -> Detect and use existing file indents for editing (this makes it so if indents by spaces already exist in the file, tabs will be spaces no matter what).

+If you're using IntelliJ, you can change all existing indentations in a file from using spaces to tabs by selecting all text in the file (ctrl/cmd + A), and then pressing (ctrl/cmd)+(alt/option)+L.

 4. Adjust test to match your tab size: In the tabWidth property of the Checker module in checkstyle.xml, set the value to your tab size (line 9).
 In IntelliJ, the tab size is configured in File -> Settings -> Editor -> Code Style -> Java -> Tabs and Indents -> Tab Size.